 And that’s what did us in.
 We made soccer big enough that now it is desirable elsewhere.

 The unfortunate situation about American sports is that it’s often more lucrative for an owner to move to a new city rather than foster the community in their current location.
 Seattle Sonics fans saw their NBA team move to Oklahoma City, Montreal Expos fans saw their MLB team move to Washington D.C., and in the NFL the Raiders have moved from Oakland to Los Angeles, back to Oakland and then after threatening to go back to Los Angeles, they’re now moving to Las Vegas.
 So the relocation of teams isn’t unfamiliar to fans of major leagues sports.
-But this is uncharted territory for the MLS.
+But, with the exception of San Jose relocating to Houston, this is uncharted territory for the MLS.

 With the continued expansion of the league and the growth of communities in mid-major cities like Columbus, the economics of the league are now similar enough to the other major sports where it can be lucrative for an owner to hold a city hostage for a new stadium under the threat of relocation.
 It’s easy to blame a greedy owner with no ties to the city, but that’s the current status of sports in America.
 New stadiums drive revenue and when that’s not an option teams leave.
 When Crew Stadium was first built in 1999, our city – specifically downtown – wasn’t what it is today.
 The fairgrounds, with its ample space and parking, seemed the perfect venue for the league’s first soccer-specific stadium.
 But today with the additions of Nationwide Arena and Huntington Park within walking distance of a growing, thriving downtown party scene, it is easy for the stadium to feel out of the way.